ZtheLeader/hacker-news/README.md

 > This was a really fun and challenging activity and I've tried my best to deliver quality code.
 I've added comments, JSDocs, and named methods, variables so that you may understand them easily.
 I also committed frequently and made sure that commit messages are self explanatory.
 Hope there is nothing that you find hard to understand.
 >
 > -Zain

+Also
+> In the Task detail we're asked to filter `New` and `Top` stories but in Mockup there are New and Past stories.
+> According to the available API: https://github.com/HackerNews/API#new-top-and-best-stories,
+> Only New, Top and Best stories are available to be fetched So I'm implemented **New/Top/Best** stories to resolve any confusion

 ## Project Information